glampert/glampert.github.io/_posts/2016-05-04-dissecting-idhashindex.markdown

 `idHashIndex` seems like a pretty handy tool to have, after looking at the tests above, so I went ahead and extracted the code into a standalone single-file template class that I can now use for my own projects!
-If you'd like to use it as well, you'll find it together with the test and benchmarks code in my [GitHub repository][link_git_repo].
+If you'd like to use it as well, you'll find it together with the test and benchmark code in my [GitHub repository][link_git_repo].
 I have kept the GPL license though, to comply with the license used by the DOOM 3 project.
 So that might limit its uses a little, I'm afraid.
 If that is not a problem for you, then please, make it useful and send feedback!

 ### Watch list

-Three very relevant presentations, available on YouTube, I mentioned above that are worth watching for anyone interested in C++ and optimizations:
+Three very relevant presentations, available on YouTube, I mention above that are worth watching for anyone interested in C++ and optimizations:

 - [Mike Acton on "Data-Oriented Design and C++"][link_dod]